 Faroe Islands profile

-The Faroes, an archipelago of 18 islands in the North Atlantic, constitute an autonomous region of Denmark.
+The Faroes, an archipelago of 18 islands in the North Atlantic, are a self-governing nation under the external sovereignty of the Kingdom of Denmark.

 While the islands' rugged coastlines and extensive bird life are a draw for some, the Faroes also offer the prospect of major offshore reserves of oil and gas.